-A political race in Albion, NY changes the face of Main Street forever
+A political race in Albion, NY changes the appearance of Main Street forever.

 by Chris Clemens

 Ever walk down a street or notice a building and think, “I wonder why they built it like that??”

 Typically I have told you the story of places I’ve visited, but this one seemed too fun to not share.
 I haven’t been in either church, but I definitely went to check them out.